Former Norway leader charged with corruption after probe into alleged Epstein ties, lawyers say

 Investigators said they were looking into “whether gifts, travel and loans were received in connection with his position.”
 Jagland – who was prime minister from 1996 to 1997, as well as serving as foreign minister and secretary-general of the Council of Europe – has denied any wrongdoing related to Epstein.

-Earlier Thursday, Jagland’s lawyer said that searches carried out at the former prime minister’s “home and leisure properties” are “a normal part of an investigation of this type.”
+Earlier Thursday, Jagland’s lawyer said the searches carried out at the former prime minister’s “home and leisure properties” are “a normal part of an investigation of this type.”

 “As an automatic consequence of the search, Jagland now has formal status as a suspect,” his lawyer Anders Brosveet said in a statement.